-As an emerging writer, I focus on short form prose, poetry, and plays; I showcase examples of my work here.
+As an emerging writer, I focus on creative nonfiction, but I dabble in fiction and poetry on the side.
 As an amateur historian, I enjoy lengthy, spirited discussions about remembrance and commemoration; I focus on twentieth century conflict and culture.
 My interests and skills vary widely, ranging from history to cooking to poetry to photography.
 Please feel free to explore my work here.
 (I also exist on Twitter sometimes as @preachykeene.
 But only sometimes).

 “The International Congress for Kids Whose Dads are Commie Draft Dodgers” (Short Story) in Issue 4 of Longleaf Review.